 Prescribed fire is a very valuable practice for Nebraska’s rangelands and prairies.
+Farmers in Central Platte NRD are having great success using fire to improve their pastures.
 It does entail some risk, which is why safety training and proper equipment are necessary.
 Since 2005 Central Platte NRD has had an important role in helping departments and landowners obtain safety training.
 We have facilitated more than 40 training events, from evening firefighter sessions to NWCG fire training, serving hundreds of local landowners and firefighters.

 Central Platte NRD facilitated three fire department trainings in 2017.
 These were located at Amherst, Wood River, and Cozad NE.
 Topics included: